 On the April #9 turn (or any one later turn), the German player may bring two SPs onto the Operational Map from Sweden using Railroad Movement.
 Both SPs must enter Norway in the same hex.
-SPs enter during the German Land Movement phase of the German Operations Segment.

 15.7 German Garrisons

 If, at the end of any German Operations Segment, there is not at least one German infantry or mountain infantry battalion (at full or reduced-strength) occupying a German-controlled Norwegian airbase or port with an Unloading Capacity greater than two, the Allied player is immediately awarded three VPs.